Read on to learn all about student credit cards.

-Preparing for University in September?
+Are you preparing for university in September?
 If so, it's time to start thinking about your finances.
-University is a great experience for gaining a quality education, propelling your social life, and learning to navigate life.
+University is a great experience for many reasons, including furthering your education, propelling your social life, and learning to navigate life.

 ---|---|---|